steverangel/FlatKDTree/README.md

 # FlatKDTree
-Builds an index array of the KD-tree.
+Builds an index array for 3D points organized as a KD-tree.